 New & improved & much better than before !

-Fast forward to 2017 & Mazda have given the CX-5 an overhaul, partly to keep up with the competition & partly because the cross-over sector has become incredibly important, with 20% of UK Mazda sales coming from the current CX-5.
-In the five years since it was launched, UK customers have bought almost 35,000 of them, with 46% of those sales coming from the fleet sector.
-Unsurprisingly, 84% were diesel & 62% 2WD, so Mazda are predicting that the best seller from the new model range will be the 2.2 diesel 2WD 150PS version.
+Fast forward to 2017 & Mazda gave the CX-5 an overhaul, partly to keep up with the competition & partly because the cross-over sector has become incredibly important, with 20% of UK Mazda sales coming from the current CX-5.
+In the seven years since it was launched, UK customers have bought almost 50,000 of them, with 46% of those sales coming from the fleet sector.
+Unsurprisingly, 84% were diesel & 62% 2WD, so for our readers, we are predicting that the best seller will be the 2.2 diesel 2WD 150PS version.

-Mazda have kept the new model range simple.
-Two specs, SE-L Nav or Sport Nav, powered by either one petrol, a 165PS 2WD manual, or two diesels the 150PS available in 2WD & All wheel-drive as manual or auto & a larger 175PS with AWD only.
-Prices range from £23,695 for the petrol 2WD SE-L Nav up to £33,195 for the range topping 175PS AWD diesel Sport Nav auto.
+Mazda have kept the CX-5 range simple.
+Three specs, SE-L Nav+, Sport Nav+ or GT Sport Nav+ powered by either one petrol, a 165PS 2WD manual, or two diesels the 150PS available in 2WD & All Wheel-Drive as manual or auto & a larger 184PS with AWD only.
+Prices range from £25,595 for the petrol 2WD SE-L Nav+ up to £36,625 for the range topping 184PS AWD diesel GT Sport Sport Nav+ auto.

-There’s an all-new interior featuring higher quality plastics & soft-touch leather, a new steering wheel, a re jigged centre console plus wood & metal interior panelling.
-The old CX-5 was good looking, but the upgrades to the new model make it look even better !
-The exterior has been sharpened with sleeker sides, a lower roofline, slim-line front & rear lights & an uncluttered front end, that really shows off the new CX-5’s design, whilst remaining loyal to Mazda’s design ethos.
+The CX-5 interior features high quality plastics & soft-touch leather, a well laid out centre console, plus wood & metal interior panelling.
+The old CX-5 was good looking, but the latest model to my mind looks better.
+The exterior has been sharpened with sleeker sides, a lower roofline, slim-line front & rear lights & an uncluttered front end, that really shows off the CX-5’s design, whilst remaining loyal to Mazda’s design ethos.

 All models feature LED headlights, auto power folding mirrors, dual-zone climate control, DAB radio with a 7″ colour touchscreen display with Mazda’s integrated SatNav system.
 Step up to Sport Nav & you’ll add a reversing camera, an 8 way power adjustable drivers seat, Smart keyless entry, heated front seats & steering wheel, a power lift tailgate & a new heads up display featuring Traffic Sign Recognition.